jorbDehmel/lammps_ARBFN/docs/joss/paper.md

 used to apply forces based on attributes not feasibly implementable solely within LAMMPS.

-The protocol for `fix arbfn` is shown in figure
+The protocol for `fix arbfn` is shown in
 \autoref{fig:arbfn_protocol}.
 Note that communication between LAMMPS and the "worker" (fix object instance) is virtually free, while communication between the worker and the controller is